8ka9yk6e5/Programation_Study/README.md

 - [x] pomodoro_clock.js - A simple pomodoro clock where the user gives the focus time, rest time, and how many repeats;
 - [x] quiz.js - A simple quiz with predefined values, used to start applying control flow;
 - [x] text_decodifier.js - Gets text from the user and converts it to a Unicode-like format, and also reverses it back;
-- [ ] user_informations.js - *Incomplete* - A project that works like a sign-up application, where the user enters information and the program confirms if everything is correct

 ---